iron-io/iron_worker_rails_example/README.markdown

 ### Database

 Create a config/database.yml file with your database credentials, typical Rails style.
+Database must be accessible from external hosts.